 Movement of Plates:

 The tectonic plates are not in a fixed position as they move horizontally over the Asthenosphere.
-These plates collide, move apart, or slide next to each other that leads to earthquakes or Volcanic Eruption.
+These plates collide, move apart, or slide next to each other which leads to earthquakes or volcanic eruptions.

 - Slowest rate (less than 2.5 cm/yr.) – The Arctic Ridge

 - fastest rate (more than 15 cm/yr.)- East Pacific Rise- (mid-oceanic ridge, a divergent tectonic plate boundary)

 Forces responsible for the movement of tectonic plates:

 - The tectonic plates are able to move due to the relative density of the oceanic lithosphere and the relative weakness of the asthenosphere.

 - Dissipation of heat from the mantle is acknowledged to be the original source of the energy required to drive plate tectonics through convection or large-scale upwelling and doming.